Department of Exercise, Health, and Sport Sciences

 - Completion of 120 credit hours.

-The bachelor of science in health sciences consists of 120 credit hours: University Core Courses, Health Sciences Required Core Courses, a Track of Study, and General Electives if needed to complete the120-credit minimum graduation requirement.
+The bachelor of science in health sciences consists of 120 credit hours: University Core Curriculum courses, Health Sciences required core courses, a Track of Study, and General Electives as needed to complete the120-credit minimum graduation requirement.

 |University Core Courses||Cr (40-43)|